cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-authoring-manager-blueprints.md

 * Use the [Simple Manager reference](reference-simple-manager.html) as a reference.
 This blueprint contains very little beyond what's completely necessary for any Manager blueprint, and thus it serves as a good example to learn from as to what a basic Manager blueprint should look like.

 * In many cases, there might be a need to set up the Manager environment in one way or another before the bootstrap task is executed, e.g. uploading files to the Manager machine.
 This is often done by simply mapping an additional task before the bootstrap task on the *manager* node, so for example if the bootstrap task is mapped to the *manager* node's `cloudify.interfaces.lifecycle.start` operation, the configuring task can be mapped to the `cloudify.interfaces.lifecycle.configure` operation.

 # Pitfalls

-* As the note in the [bootstrap task API reference](reference-bootstrap-task.html#api) mentions, the Manager's public IP is also somewhat of a parameter to the task.
+* As the note in the [bootstrap task API reference](reference-cli-tasks.html#bootstrap) mentions, the Manager's private IP is also somewhat of a parameter to the task.
 Avoid the potential problems mentioned there by explicitly setting the target host using the `host_string` parameter.
 See more information [here](plugin-fabric.html#ssh-configuration).

 * In all likelyhood, you'll set the *manager* node in your Manager blueprint as a node which is contained in a [host node](reference-terminology.html#host-node).
 Since the default for host nodes is to get installed along with a Cloudify agent, it is important to remember to turn this off by setting the `install_agent` property of the host node to `false`.